ext/npm-pkg-lint/README.md

 - `mkdirp` - `fs#mkdir` supports the `recursive` flag since NodeJS v10.
 - `stable` - `Array#sort` is stable since NodeJS v12.

+## Deprecated dependencies

+Disallows deprecated packages from being included as `dependencies`, `devDependencies` or `peerDependencies` entirely.
+These dependences are explicitly marked as deprecated by the package author.

+**Why?** Deprecated packages should be removed or replaced with alternatives as they are often unmaintained and might contain security vulnerabilities.

+Examples of obsolete packages:

+- `mkdirp` - `fs#mkdir` supports the `recursive` flag since NodeJS v10.
+- `stable` - `Array#sort` is stable since NodeJS v12.

 ### ESLint

 If your `package.json` contains the `"eslint"` keyword the ESLint packages can be included as dependencies, e.g. if you publish a sharable config including a plugin you must include `"eslint"` as a keyword.